 Download forcing data for Sunapee needed to drive LER.
 This includes historical observations of discharge, outflow, hypsography, and initial conditions, as well as EWEMBI data in place of the on-site meteorology data.
 EWEMBI data will be used in order to maintain consistency when transferring from historical datasets to GCM datasets within LakeEnsemblR.

 Ensure that all models run on LER using base parameters.
 Once all models run, calibrate parameters for LER using a specific set of years in the historical dataset.
-First choice of calibration method is MCMC so that there are understandable distributions to work with.
+First choice of calibration method is MCMC utilizing priors from a LHC simulation as well as a sensitivity analysis of parameters so that there are understandable distributions to work with.

 When parameters are calibrated, RMSE should be within ~2C for water temperature, We will determine this by looking at observed vs modeled water temperature aggregated for the whole water column.